-Autism Spectrum Disorder is a neurodevelopmental disorder which is characterized by various conditions of impaired social behavior, verbal and non-verbal communication problems and repetitive behaviors.
+Autism spectrum disorder is a neurodevelopmental disorder that is characterized by various conditions of social behavioral disorders, verbal and non-verbal communication problems, and repetitive behaviors.

-There are different types of autism and they all present various sets of challenges.
-According to the Centers for Disease Control and Prevention (CDC), 1 in every 68 children in America is suffering from Autism.
+There are different types of autism and they all present different types of challenges.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 68 children in America is diagnosed with an autism spectrum disorder.

-Every year, about 50 000 teens with autism become adults losing the autism support services.
-35 % of autism patients lose their verbal communication abilities and the same amount of autism patients have impaired intellectual abilities.
-There are several physical and mental health issues that result from autism including insomnia, sleep disorder, attention deficit & hyperactivity disorder (ADHD) and anxiety.
+Each year, approximately 50,000 adolescents with autism become adults who lose autism support services.
+As a result, 35% of autistic patients lose their verbal communication skills and the same amount of autistic patients see their intellectual abilities reduced.
+Several physical and mental health problems result from autism, including insomnia, sleep disorders, attention deficit and hyperactivity disorder (ADHD), and anxiety.

-Although there are different treatments used to fight autism, no standard treatment has been developed so far.
-People suffering from this disorder face many social problems because of their inability to interact socially.
-With continuous sleep disorder, they develop numerous health issues.
-As the patients have to face the negative effects of autism every day, they need continuous support.
-Parents and partners of autism patients often have to lend a helping hand to save the patients from diving into depression and becoming socially unavailable.
+Although there are different treatments to relieve symptoms of autism, no standard treatment has been developed so far.
+People with this disorder face many social problems due to the social challenges they face, and with a continuous sleep disorder they develop many health problems.
+As patients face the negative effects of autism daily, they need ongoing support.
+Parents and partners of patients with autism often have to lend a hand to prevent patients from falling into depression and becoming socially unavailable.

-Weighted Blankets are pretty different from normal blankets.
-They are specially designed in order to help people suffering from a number of diseases.
-These blankets contain special filling to make them heavier than other blankets.
-They are known as an unconventional treatment for people who suffer from sleep disorders and impaired social behaviors.
+Weighted blankets are quite different from normal blankets.
+They are specially designed to help people suffering from many diseases and ailments.
+These blankets contain special padding to make them heavier than other blankets.
+They are known as an unconventional treatment for people who suffer from sleep and social disorders.

-Each weighted blanket carries different weight according to the person who is going to use it.
-Weight is equally distributed to provide proper support to the patients.
-Many patients with anxiety, sleep disorder, hyperactivity disorder and autism disorder patients prefer to use weighted blankets.
-The reason behind this preference is the basic concept of these blankets known as Deep Pressure Touch Stimulation (DPTS).
+The weight of the blanket is adjusted according to the person who will use it.
+Most patients with anxiety, sleep disturbances, hyperactivity disorders and autism disorders find a weighted blanket to be of great help.
+The reason for this preference is the basic concept of these blankets called Deep Pressure Touch Stimulation (DPTS).

 How Can Weighted Blankets help?

-Patients with Autism are vulnerable to various disorders such as insomnia, hyperactivity disorder, anxiety, and depression.
+Autistic patients are vulnerable to various disorders such as insomnia, hyperactivity disorder, anxiety, and depression.
 The constant feeling of being alone can make things worse for these patients.
-The gentle touch provided by a weighted blanket mimics the feeling of a hug, which can be a source of hope in this condition.
+The soft-touch provided by a weighted blanket mimics the feeling of a hug, which can be a source of comfort in this condition.

 Treatment for Sleep Disorder

-A sleep disorder affects health but also provokes mood swings and uncomfortable social behavior.
+It affects the general health but can also cause mood swings and lead to uncomfortable social behavior.
 It is obvious that a person who does not sleep well is not able to function properly during the day.
-That’s why it’s even more important for someone with autism to be able to sleep well.
+This is why it is even more important for a person with autism to sleep well.

-The weight of the blanket is distributed evenly so that users feel no discomfort on any body parts.
-The use of a weighted blanket as a deep pressure therapy improves the chances of autistic patients to sleep properly.
-These blankets give a sense of security and safety because of the contact imitating a hug.
-The feeling of calmness and safety leads to longer periods of sound sleep.
-These positive effects are also supported by a group of the American researchers who found out in their study that a number of participants chose weighted blankets as a way of increasing sleep quality.
+The weight of the blanket is distributed evenly so that users do not feel discomfort on any body part.
+Using a weighted blanket as deep pressure therapy improves the chances of patients with autism sleeping properly.
+These blankets give a sense of security and safety due to the contact and gentle pressure imitating a hug.
+The feeling of calm and security leads to longer periods of deep sleep.
+These positive effects are also supported by a group of American researchers who discovered in their study that a significant amount of participants chose weighted blankets as an effective means of increasing the quality of sleep.

-Often, the patients of ASD complain of stress and depression because of the overall impact of the disorder.
+Often, patients with ASD complain about stress and suffer from depression because of the overall impact of the disorder.
 It is obvious that a person would be stressed if he/she isn’t able to perform normally during social gatherings and doesn’t have a normal sleep schedule.
-The frustration kicks in the moment you think you are unable to speak, convey your message properly or have a repetitive behavior.
-This situation could lead to stress and anxiety.
-Weighted blankets can be handy in this aspect as they can give a gentle touch feeling which results in the release of serotonin and melatonin.
+The frustration kicks in the moment you think you are unable to speak, convey your message properly, or have a repetitive behavior.
+This situation leads to stress and anxiety.

-According to a study by US National Library of Medicine in 2004, it was concluded that weighted blankets can be of great help for someone suffering from sleep dysfunction, stress or pain.
-Twelve people were involved in this study.
+According to a study by US National Library of Medicine in 2004, it was concluded that weighted blankets can be of great help for someone suffering from sleep dysfunction and stress.
 The result indicated that there was a noticeable decrease in the release of cortisol which is also known as “stress hormone”.
-It was obvious that the reduced level of “stress hormone” was due to the presence of evenly distributed weight on the body.
+It was obvious that the reduced level of “stress hormone” was due to the DPTS provided by the blankets.

-Autism Spectrum Disorder (ASD) is a serious concern all around the world and the patients really suffer from it both mentally and physically in various ways.
+Autism Spectrum Disorder (ASD) is a challenging condition affecting the lives of patients worldwide who suffer both mentally and physically in various ways.

-There are different kinds of treatment for autism but due to unavailability of a standard treatment, one can choose between the options according to the needs of the patient.
-Weighted blankets are a non-traditional therapy for autism patients having scientifically proven advantages.
-As mentioned earlier, weighted blankets are not a treatment but a therapy for autism disorder.
-Even if you are taking medication and can be used as a complementary treatment for added benefits.
+There are different kinds of treatments to help with autism symptoms, but due to the unavailability of standard treatment, one can choose between the options according to the needs of the patient.
+The use of weighted blankets is a drug-free therapy for autism patients and its advantages have been proven scientifically.
+This treatment is effective even for those who are taking medication and can be used as a complementary treatment for added benefits.